 Manipulative people will not acknowledge your perceptions, but instead, they will twist things around just to make you doubt yourself.

-For example, if you’re going out with friends that they openly disapprove of, they will tell you they’re not who you think they are – and they’ll eventually make you believe the same.
+For example, if you’re going out with friends that they openly disapprove of, a gaslighter may use this opportunity to tell you your friends are not who you think they are – and they’ll eventually make you believe the same.
 [Read: Narcissistic victim syndrome – What it is and how to escape the mess]

-If you’re wondering what is gaslighting when it comes to being put down, here’s an example.
+If you’re wondering what is gaslighting when it comes to being put down, here’s an example and a common gaslighting tactic.
 So you had a rough day at work.
 And at the end of the day, you sit down to tell your partner all about it.

 Compared to your partner, you feel small.